ansys/pymechanical/doc/source/kil/pymechanical.rst

 Known issues and limitations
 ----------------------------

 We suggest to use latest stable version of PyMechanical.
-Issues and limitations for previous versions are not captured here.
+Any issues and limitations for previous versions are not currently documented.
 If you find any other, please create an issue `here <pymechanical_issue_>`_

 v0.11.x
 ^^^^^^^^
-- Remote solve ( My Computer Background) is only available in Windows platform with Embedding method
+- Remote solve (**My Computer Background**) is only available in Windows platform with embedding method
 - ``App.plot()`` visualization feature is available only for geometry.
-Mesh or Results are not available to plot but can be exported as images or animation.
+You cannot plot mesh or results but you can export the plots for this data as images or an animation.
-- Enabling beta option using PyMechanical is not supported.
-User has to enable this in either Workbench or Standalone Mechanical
+- PyMechanical does not support the use of beta features.
+  You can enable these features from either Workbench or Mechanical.